 Ideally, you should have a 'bring your own device policy' setting out how you will manage the relevant issues.

-Ensure employees are aware of the data protection issues arising from homeworking - such as IT security, maintaining confidentiality when working in a shared space (particularly during telephone or video calls) and appropriate destruction of documents if these are printed.
+You will need to ensure that homeworkers can process and store data in line with your data protection obligations.
+You will also want to ensure that confidential information is protected.
+Communicate your standards clearly, including on IT security, maintaining confidentiality when working in a shared space (particularly during telephone or video calls) and appropriate storage and destruction of documents if these are printed.
 You may need to provide additional IT equipment and introduce specific policies on data security and confidentiality when working from home.

 More detailed guidance is on our main Homeworking page.

 - National Cyber Security Centre: guidance on homeworking.